unfoldingWord/wordMAP/README.md

 # Engine Training

-An engine is composed of two indices.
-The corpus index and saved alignments index.
+An engine is composed of two indices; The corpus index and saved alignments index.

 ## Corpus Index